-- 1. In-class quizzes (30%): Each module will begin by you demonstrating your preparedness for class by completing a brief in-class quiz worth 10 points about the assigned reading and/or video(s).
+- 1. In-class quizzes (30%): Each module will begin by you demonstrating your preparedness for class by completing a brief in-class quiz worth 12.5 points about the assigned reading and/or video(s).
 The quiz will be open book/notes, include multiple choice questions, and take no more than 15 minutes to complete.
 All quizzes must be completed in person in class via Canvas.
-There will be a total of 11 quizzes during the semester, and your highest 10 grades will count towards your semester grade.
+There will be a total of 9 quizzes during the semester, and your highest 8 grades will count towards your semester grade.
 Because your lowest quiz grade will be dropped, no late submissions will be accepted, no make-up quizzes will be given, and failure to submit a quiz will result in zero points. - 2.
-Audience participation (20%): Because becoming a better speaker takes practice (a LOT of practice), at the end of each module, you will use course materials to develop and give a presentation.
-Although these presentations are mandatory, instead of a formal grade you will receive constructive feedback - from me and your classmates - designed to help highlight what you're mastering and where you have opportunities to keep growing as a presenter.
-That means you will need - and need to be for others - an engaged audience.
-Using listening skills and a provided framework, you will give real-time constructive feedback to your classmates as they present.
-If you give your presentation, stay engaged using conscious listening techniques, and submit real-time feedback on your classmates' presentations, you will receive full credit for audience participation.
-If you do not present and/or do not provide feedback for all classmates, you will receive zero points for the assignment.
-Out of these 12 assignments, your highest 10 grades will count towards your semester grade.
-Because your two lowest grades will be dropped, no late submissions will be accepted, no make-up presentations or assignments will be given, and failure to be present and submit feedback will result in zero points.
-PLEASE NOTE: evaluating the skills presenters have successfully mastered will help you in your own growth and preparation for the midterm and final. - 3.
+Presentation practice (20%): Because becoming a better speaker takes practice (a LOT of practice), at the end of each module, you will use course materials to develop and give a presentation to help you practice the skills you're learning.
+These presentations are mandatory and require you to arrive with your presentation preparation template(s) printed (with your name on each page and stapled if there are multiple pages).
+Instead of a formal grade, however, these presentations are pass/fail.
+You will receive constructive feedback from me and your classmates - designed to help highlight what you're mastering and where you have opportunities to keep growing as a presenter.
+If you give your presentation, stay engaged as an audience member for others, and provide real-time feedback to your classmates, you will receive full credit for the assignment.
+If you do not present and/or are not present to provide feedback for your classmates, you will receive zero points for the assignment.
+Out of these 9 assignments, your highest 8 grades will count towards your semester grade.
+Because your lowest grade will be dropped, no late submissions will be accepted, and no make-up presentations or assignments will be given.
+PLEASE NOTE: evaluating the skills other presenters have successfully mastered will help you in your own growth and preparation for the midterm and final. - 3.
 Midterm Presentation (20%): Based on course lectures, assigned readings/videos, in-class discussions, presentation practice, and constructive feedback, you will prepare and deliver a TED-like presentation (for a grade) to demonstrate that you have mastered course content and understand its applications.
 The midterm presentation must be completed in person in class on the date assigned.
 You must be present for the duration of all midterm presentations and participate as an audience member.
 No late submissions will be accepted, no make-up midterm will be given, and failure to give your midterm presentation will result in zero points. - 4.
 Final Presentation (30%): Based on course lectures, assigned readings/videos, in-class discussions, presentation practice, and constructive feedback, you will prepare and deliver a TED-like presentation (for a grade) to demonstrate that you have mastered course content and understand its applications.
 The final presentation must be completed in person in class on the date assigned.
 You must be present for the duration of all final presentations and participate as an audience member.
 No late submissions will be accepted, no make-up final will be given, and failure to give your final presentation will result in zero points.